iampatxo/robot-path-planning/README.md

 # Robot Path Planning with UI
-A little project to run different path planning using a simple UI - Streamlit.
+A little project to run different path plannings using a simple UI - Streamlit.

 ## How to run
 ```